quadsyn/synth-playground/docs/internal/ui.md

 readers don't need to clear the equivalent of the dirty flag in this case, which makes it easier to run them in any order.

+If your state is immutable, these equality checks will work even for composite data structures (e.g. objects), but that's pointer equality, not value equality.
+If you always forge new pointers for value changes, then this doesn't matter (and this is, as far as I know, best practice if you use immutable state), but this is JavaScript, so you always have to pay attention to this.
+Generally, the state here is mutable (similarly to BeepBox), so the above value comparisons are what you'll often see instead.

+Keep in mind that if some external update to the DOM node happens, we can't tell if that happened, and we will erroneously skip updates.
+Why not just compare against the actual DOM value?
+Generally, those can be a bit more expensive to read as well (plus some values cause reflows if queried after a DOM write), so it's better to not do that.
+This should not really happen unless you're using something like a browser extension that messes with the DOM, so it should be okay.
+Besides, any state update after that will result in a DOM write, unless the reference to the DOM node has been lost (at which point you have other problems anyway).

+One might say this is all very tedious, enough that it's not worth doing.
+That may be true.
+It shouldn't be terribly difficult to replace this with a more generic JS UI library.
+The main obstacle is mutable state (most such libraries assume state is immutable, and their main way of integrating external mutable state involves taking immutable snapshots).
+Note, though, that these libraries often make the render process quite a bit more expensive, often due to the more ergonomic API, which typically will (or appears to) fuse creation and updates, and makes use of object allocation everywhere.
+This slowness can be a problem if one wants to "animate" by re-rendering: typically, whenever this is slow, there will be mechanisms to do animations by bypassing the DOM<->state sync.

 ## Components

 Usually, when building up some UI, we'll end up with some distinct "widgets"